 One critical area of importance that has emerged over the past decade or two, and in turn affecting the classification and "development" of parkland in the County, is a greater desire for passive recreation opportunities.
-While the development of community parks has traditionally been the first priority of the County, the acquisition of open space parks has received significantly more emphasis in recent years.
-Facilitating public recreation opportunities that utilize variety of natural landscapes, as well as preserving natural resources for the sake of environmental protection, are now key goals for the County's Parks and Recreation Division.
+While the development of community parks has traditionally been the first priority of the County, the acquisition of open space parks has received significantly more emphasis in recent years, as highlighted by the acquisition of the 1795-acre Harbins/Alcovy River Park Site in 2002.
+Although the Gwinnett County Parks and Recreation Division is not traditionally in the business of preserving natural resources for the sake of environmental protection, it is responsible for providing public recreation opportunities that require a variety of natural landscapes.